Research Projects

 FAIRLEAVE – Longer paternity leave, fairer labor markets?
-Evidence of the 2021 paternity leave reform in Spain.
+Evidence from the 2021 paternity leave reform in Spain

 Funded in 2021 by the Spanish State Research Agency (Agencia Estatal de Investigación)

-The project investigates, broadly, whether the introduction of equal and non-transferable maternity and paternity leave entitlements in Spain has helped reduce gender-based equalities.
-We have collected two waves of a longitudinal survey among parents of children born before and after the reform.
-Results were recently featured in a dedicated article in El País, debated in the Spanish Senate, and blogged in Agenda Pública.
-The project was featured on the State Research Agency’s web.
+FAIRLEAVE examined whether the introduction of equal and non-transferable maternity and paternity leave entitlements in Spain contributed to reducing gender-based inequalities in the labour market and the division of care.
+The project collected two waves of a longitudinal survey among parents of children born before and after the 2021 reform.
+Findings were featured in two dedicated articles in El País (in 2025 and 2026), discussed in the Spanish Senate, and disseminated through Agenda Pública (in April and November, 2025).
+The project was also featured on the State Research Agency’s website.

-FAIRLEAVE is a four-year project hosted by the Institute of Government and Public Policy.
-For more information, visit the project’s website.
+FAIRLEAVE was a four-year project hosted by the Institute of Government and Public Policy (IGOP).
+More information is available on the project website.

 POLGENDA – Gender-Based Public Policies and Labor Market Discrimination: A Field Experiment in Barcelona, Madrid and Valencia